Commercial property loans Australia

 - Retail spaces

-- Residential properties (such as a house, a unit or a block of units)
+- Residential properties (such as a block of units)

 However, depending on your circumstances you may have to offer a specialised commercial property as security.
 These include: